HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsubsection{Generator network}

-In this work, the network $G$ aims to generate high-resolution \acp{HRTF} from low-resolution \ac{HRTF} inputs.
+In this work, network $G$ aims to generate high-resolution \acp{HRTF} from low-resolution \ac{HRTF} inputs.
 The network $G$ consists of $B$ identical residual blocks, each containing two convolutional layers.
-Each of these convolutional layers is followed by a batch normalisation layer.
-These batch normalisation layers are followed by a \ac{PReLU} activation layer \cite{He2015a} after the first batch normalisation and an element-wise sum after the second batch normalisation, which concatenates the output of the normalisation with the original inputs to the residual block via a skip connection.
+A batch normalisation layer follows each of these convolutional layers.
+These batch normalisation layers are followed by a \ac{PReLU} activation layer \cite{He2015a} after the first batch normalisation and an element-wise sum after the second batch normalisation.
+These element-wise sum units function as an additive residual (skip) connection.

-To increase the \ac{HRTF}'s resolution, $R$ upsampling blocks are used.
-Each of these blocks has an upsampling factor of 2; therefore, the number of needed blocks, $R$, is related to the downsampling factor, $r$, using $r = 2^R$.
+To increase the \ac{HRTF} 's resolution, $R$ upsampling blocks are added after.
+Each block has an upsampling factor of 2; therefore, the number of needed blocks, $R$, is related to the downsampling factor, $r$, using $r = 2^R$.
+The spatial upsampling is performed via a standard pixel shuffle operation, which compresses channels and expands spatial extent by rearranging pixels.
+This is mathematically equivalent to, but more computationally efficient than, a transposed convolution.

-Another convolutional layer then follows these upsampling blocks before a final softplus activation layer.
-This softplus activation was selected in order to force the outputs of the model to be positive, as the magnitude responses contained in an \ac{HRTF} cannot be negative \cite{Zheng2015}.
+Another convolutional layer then follows these upsampling blocks before a final activation layer.
+The primary requirement of the activation layer is that the output is constrained to be positive, as the magnitude responses contained in an \ac{HRTF} cannot be negative.
+There are multiple candidates for this, such as ReLU and Sigmoid.
+However, in this work, a softplus activation was selected as it is smoother near the origin than a ReLU and has shown better stabilisation and performance properties \cite{ Zheng2015, Dubey2022a}.